13 November, 2023

 July 26, 2022

 TeraSky separated the solution into three parts.
-First, they deployed Terraform Enterprise to the client’s on-prem environment to enable it to interact with their vSphere components.
+First, they deployed Terraform Enterprise to the client’s on-premises environment to enable it to interact with their vSphere components.
 Then, the TeraSky team created Terraform Enterprise workspaces to provision ESXi hosts and VMs to a specific vSphere cluster.
-Finally, TeraSky created a HashiCorp Sentinel policy to enforce the current ratio of ESXi to VMs against the vSphere environment after each workspace plan and to fail the deployment if the ratio is surpassed with clear feedback to infrastructure engineers.
+Finally, TeraSky created a Sentinel, HashiCorp’s policy as code framework, policy to enforce the current ratio of ESXi hosts to VMs against the vSphere environment after each workspace plan and to fail the deployment if the ratio is surpassed with clear feedback to infrastructure engineers.